delucca-archive/chia-seeder/README_TEMPLATE.md

 ## Why

-One paragraph explaining a high-level overview of what this repository is about.
+Any farmer managing multiple HDDs knows how hard it is to manage all its plotting processes.
+This job can be even more difficult if you're managing more than one rig.
+This tool aims to make it easier for farmers to manage their plot processes by:

+* Having a single, centralized configuration
+* Enabling staggering start of plot process based on a manually provided number of minutes
+* Allowing plot processes to be bootstrapped as soon as the previous plot reaches a given phase (hooks)
+* Hooking external processes as soon as your plot process enters a given phase
+* Early start new plot processes when the previous process enters the last phase
+* `UNDER DEVELOPMENT` Plotting from your seeder rig directly into your farm over your private network
+* `UNDER DEVELOPMENT` Automatically optimizing your configuration to achieve maximum efficiency given your rig's hardware
+* `UNDER DEVELOPMENT` Distribute plot process from a centralized server across multiple clients (a single server node can manage multiple seeder rigs)

 ## Quickstart

-In this section, you need to explain how to install and setup your application for usage properly.
+🚧

-### Install <!-- omit in toc -->
+### Install

-In this paragraph, you should explain how to install it.
-Show some snippets of code.
+🚧

-### Setup <!-- omit in toc -->
+### Setup

-Here, show how to configure your application for proper usage.
+🚧

 ## Usage

-Here you can give more details regarding the usage of this repository.
-You can explain some usage scenarios and provide a more detailed overview regarding them.
+🚧

 ## Contributing

-Contributions are what make our company such a fantastic place to learn, inspire, and create.
+Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 You can learn how to contribute to this project on the [`CONTRIBUTING`][contributing] file.

 ## License